 7 UE demodulation testing methodology enhancements

-Editor’s note: testing and calibration aspects of the permitted methods for FR2 UE demodulation testing and the preliminary assessment of measurement uncertainty (Clause 7.2 and Annex B.2 of TR38.810) define the baseline UE demodulation methodology for the purpose of this study.

 7.1 Extension of frequency applicability for band n262

 Annex B.3 in TR38.810 describes the detailed calculations of the maximum achievable SNR by the demodulation test setup.
 Although range length for the DFF setup is not a requirement for permitted methods, a reference value of 0.725m is used in the TR38.810 calculations.
 Furthermore, the maximum achievable SNR values are calculated assuming the highest band n259 frequency (f=43.5 GHz).
 The highest frequency to be considered for the SNR calculation is the highest frequency of band n262: 48.2 GHz.
 Using the reference range length of 0.725m we determine free space path loss at f=48.2 GHz, as shown in Figure 7.1-1 below.